danielbokshan/Debian_Thinkpad_X1_G6/README.md

 # My Debian Thinkpad X1 Carbon Config
+## Purpose of This Document
+I'm putting this all here so I can recreate this setup if necessary, including Debian-specific instructions for which I could only find guides on Ubuntu/Arch.
+Debian is my Linux Distribution of choice because I find that it provides the best mix of DIY and Presets.
+It also doesn't have Snap installed and baked in by default.

 # System Info
 This is a Thinkpad X1 Carbon Gen 6 from 2018 with 8GB ram and the core i5 processor.